DS4Ag/AgTC/README.md

 A, B = **Sequences**

-The data structures in the config.yml file could have one of the following structures.
+The data structures in the **config.yml** file could have one of the following arranges.

    - Case 1